mariusbackes/cordova-plugin-sumup/README.md

 * If the accessToken is not provided, the user has to type in his SumUp Login credentials.
 * If it is provided, to login will be done automatically if the access token is valid.

-Read more how to create and renew an access token: // TODO: link
+Read more how to create and renew an access token: [Create an access token](#create-an-access-token)

 #### auth
 `SumUp.auth(accessToken: string): Promise<SumUpResponse>`